dipanshuhappy/programming-beginner/5_level.md

 print('Numerology number is:',s)
 ```

 Now after these questions , we can now move to the next level .Because we have covered an overall concept of loop statements.
+Loops will be used everywhere in your coding journeys from traversing lists to accepting number of test cases .

 <button name="button" onclick="1_level.md">Next Level</button>